Embed Block

 In his book The Anxious Generation, author Jonathan Haidt highlights the impact of digital technology, especially the rapid integration of social media and smartphones into daily life, as a significant contributor to the mental health decline of Generation Z. Though technology is a major factor, this crisis is also the result of decades of cultural changes that have negatively affected our children and grandchildren.
 But there is hope!

-We’re starting a three-part sermon series around this issue in September.
-Dr. Bruce Hanlon will open our series with a message defining the problem and why we should care about it.
+We did a three-part sermon series around this issue in September.
+In the Videos and Sound Cloud streams below, Dr. Bruce Hanlon will open our series with a message defining the problem and why we should care about it.
 Pastor James will talk about how and why this mental health crisis has disproportionately impacted young women (and how young men are also affected).
 And Pastor Rob will conclude with what we can do as a church to provide help and hope to young people in our community.
 Every message will connect the issues back to Scripture as we seek to be salt and light to the next generation.

 FAQs